Lights set to go out in Kandahar after U.S. aid winds down

 But regular power in the city is still years away, and when the United States finally ends subsidies - currently running at just over $1 million a month - in September 2015, Kandahar could lose around half its severely limited electricity supplies, Afghan power officials and U.S. inspectors say.

+He said the U.S. government was working on ways to help Afghans develop a sustainable power solution, in part by upgrading infrastructure while the country is "transitioning away from subsidies by charging consumers for the electricity they consume."

-The Taliban, meanwhile, control about half the 12 megawatts (MW) of electricity supplied to Kandahar province from the Kajaki plant in neighbouring Helmand province, ensuring a stable supply of power in their strongholds, according to state power firm Da Afghanistan Breshna Sherkat (DABS) in Kandahar.
+The Taliban, meanwhile, controls about half the 12 megawatts (MW) of power supplied to Kandahar province from the Kajaki plant in neighbouring Helmand province, ensuring a stable supply of electricity in their strongholds, according to the head of state power firm Da Afghanistan Breshna Sherkat (DABS) in Kandahar.

-"There are some 130 different factories operating in Kandahar whose electricity is maintained and paid for by the Americans," said Fuzl Haq, a businessman in Kandahar, Afghanistan's second-largest city.
+"There are some 130 different factories operating in Kandahar whose electricity is maintained and paid for by the Americans," said Fuzl Haq, a businessman in Kandahar.

-"If the Americans stop paying for the fuel to run these factories, some 6,000 workers will lose their jobs," Haq said, reflecting the concerns of many Kandaharis.
+"If the Americans stop paying for the fuel to run these factories, some 6,000 workers will lose their jobs," Haq added, reflecting concerns of many locals in Afghanistan's second-largest city.

-"These are all young people and they may join up with the Taliban or resort to crime in order to earn money," he said.
+"These are all young people and they may join up with the Taliban or resort to crime in order to earn money."

-Alex Bronstein-Moffly, a spokesman for the U.S. Special Inspector General for Afghanistan Reconstruction (SIGAR), said power shortages in insurgent heartlands would be a major setback 13 years after the Taliban were toppled in a U.S.-backed war.
+Alex Bronstein-Moffly, a spokesman for the U.S. Special Inspector General for Afghanistan Reconstruction (SIGAR), said power shortages in insurgent heartlands would be a major setback 13 years after the Taliban was toppled in a U.S.-led war.

 "If electrical service to Kandahar is compromised it could end up endangering counter-insurgency and economic gains made over the last few years," he said.